denten/denten.github.io/_includes/CV/04-publications.md

 ### Contributed Essays & Chapters (Refereed)

-1. "Materiality," forthcoming in *The Cambridge Companion to Literature in a Digital Age*, ed.
+1. "Materiality," in *The Cambridge Companion to Literature in a Digital Age*, ed.
    Adam Hammond.
 Cambridge UP, 2024.
 2. "Anonymous, Massively Collaborative, Trans-human," in *Rethinking Authorship in Comparative and Historical Perspectives* [in Japanese], ed.
 Haruo Shirane and Tomi Suzuki.
 Iwanami